interserver/mailbaby-api-samples/openapi-client/typescript-fetch/docs/SendingApi.md

   const api = new SendingApi(config);

   const body = {
-    // string | The Contact whom is the primary recipient of this email.
+    // SendMailTo
-    to: to_example,
+    to: ...,
-    // string | The contact whom is the this email is from.
+    // string | The sender address.
+This is used as both the `From` header and the `Reply-To` header automatically.
+Must be a valid email address authorized for your mail order.
     from: from_example,
-    // string | The subject or title of the email
+    // string | The subject line of the email.
     subject: subject_example,
-    // string | The main email contents.
+    // string | The email body.
+If the string contains any HTML tags the message is automatically sent as `text/html`; otherwise it is sent as `text/plain`.
     body: body_example,
-    // number | Optional Order ID (optional)
+    // number | Optional numeric ID of the mail order to send through.
+If omitted the first active order on your account is used automatically.
+Valid IDs are returned by `GET /mail`. (optional)
-    id: 56,
+    id: 789,
   } satisfies SendMailRequest;

   try {